-The effect will be different for each hair type: on dark hair – light brown, brown, black – it’ll look darker and more purple; on light hair – blonde, dark blonde – it’ll be more of a pinkish colour; on white hair, it’ll show up pink.
+The effect will be different for each hair type: On dark hair-light brown, brown, and black it’ll look darker and more purple; on light hair-blonde and dark blonde it’ll be more of a pinkish colour; on white hair it will show up pink.

 Before we get started in learning how to make this all-natural purple hair dye – if you like what you’re seeing, subscribe to my email newsletter at the bottom of the page to keep up to date on the latest recipes, DIYs, gardening and health tips I share!!

 The coconut oil mixed with the beet juice helps prolong the life of the dye in your hair as well as nourish.

 Wear an old or black t-shirt, and apply Vaseline along your hairline and on your ears to prevent staining.

 - 1 large organic beet or 1/2 tin organic canned beets with juice

 - 2-3 tbsp coconut oil, melted

 - Begin by washing the oils out of your hair using ONLY shampoo, no conditioner.
 Your hair must be damp, but not dripping wet, when the dye is applied – this helps keep the follicles open.